TylorShine/MNP-SVC/README.md

 - MNP-SVC pre-trained model:

-  Download the (only feature conv) pre-trained [model](https://github.com/TylorShine/MNP-SVC/releases/download/v0.0.0/model_0.pt).
+  Download the [pre-trained model](https://huggingface.co/TylorShine/MNP-SVC-VCTK-partial/blob/main/model_0.pt).
 Use this later, keep in mind.
+  - [pre-trained only few conv layers model](https://github.com/TylorShine/MNP-SVC/releases/download/v0.0.0/model_0.pt) is also available.
+This model was not trained the voice characters, speaker distributions etc.

-## 3. 🛠️Preprocessing
+## 2. 🛠️Preprocessing

 Put all the dataset (audio clips) in the below directory: `dataset/audio`.